dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 ## Dgraph Certificate Management Tool

-The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. The `dgraph cert` command simplifies certificate management for you.
+The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. There are three types of these pairs:
+1. The Root CA certificate/key pair: It is used to sign and verify node and client certificates, if the root CA certificate is changed then you must regenerate all the certificates.
+2. Node certificate/key pair: It is shared by the alpha nodes for accepting TLS connections.
+3. Client certificate/key pair: It is used by the clients (like live loader, ratel etc) to communicate with the alpha server.

 ```sh
 # To see the available flags.